Wurundjeri women's dance group

 Djirri Djirri are available for private events and ceremony as well as small and large events.

-Djirri Djirri are also available for talks, presentations, workshops and Yidarki (Didgeridoo) performances
+Djirri Djirri are also available for talks, presentations and workshops.

 Cultural talks, Language presentations, Cross Cultural Workshops and Professional Development